fluxcd/terraform-provider-flux/examples/gitlab-via-ssh/README.md

 # Gitlab via SSH

-The example demonstrates how to bootstrap a KinD cluster with flux using a Gitlab repository via SSH.
+The example demonstrates how to bootstrap a KinD cluster with Flux using a Gitlab repository via SSH.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements